thiagosch/Search-for-words/README.md

 ### Usage:
-put your .txt files into the folder "txtToRead" and execute "phyton.py", the list of words and the number of aparitions are saved in "list.csv".
+Put your .txt files into the folder "txtToRead" and execute "phyton.py", the list of words and the number of aparitions are saved in "list.csv".

-example of list.csv
+Example of list.csv
 ```sh
 john,54
 maxwell,12